The War (film): Plot

-While the children are busy building their tree house, Stephen and Moe are caught in a collapse as they drain water out of a cavern.
+While the children are busy building the house, Stephen and Moe are caught in a collapse as they drain water out of a cavern.
 Moe is caught under falling rubble, but Stephen, who in Vietnam had to leave his best friend to die in order to be rescued himself, is determined to save him, even if it costs him his own life.
 He frees Moe, but is hit by falling rocks himself, and though the two men are both rescued, Stephen is badly hurt and comatose, being put on life-support in the hospital.

-While Stu and Lidia fear for their father's life, the Lipnickis find the treehouse and take it over, stealing the lock and key, which belonged to Stephen.
+While Stu and Lidia fear for Simmons's life, the Lipnickis find the treehouse and take it over, stealing the lock and key, which belonged to Stephen.
 However, they agree to return them if Stu can win a bet - swimming a lap around the inside of a water-tower while it drains - which he does.
-The children can keep the place, but not before the Lipnickis throw the key onto the rotted, treacherous roof of the water-tower, telling Stu that if he wants it, he can get it back himself.
-Shortly afterwards, their father is taken off life-support, and dies.
-When the kids run away from home to the tree house, they discover that the Lipnickis have returned.
-In the fight that erupts between them, the tree house is destroyed.
-Meanwhile, Billy Lipnicki protests against all the fighting, asking why they can't share the fort, but is ignored.
+The children can keep the place, but not before the Lipnickis throw the key onto the rotted roof of the water-tower, saying that if Stu wants it, he can get it back himself.
+Stephen is later taken off life-support, and dies.
+When the kids flee from home to the treehouse, they discover that the Lipnickis have returned.
+In the fight that erupts between them, the treehouse is destroyed.
+Meanwhile, Billy Lipnicki protests against all the fighting, asking why they cannot share the fort, but is ignored.
 He takes it on himself to go to the water tower to retrieve the key, but the roof caves in just as Stu and the others find him, and he almost drowns in the water tower.
-Stu rescues and resuscitates him together with Lidia, and Billy tells them he saw an angel, one who "looked like [Stu,] only bigger," (implied to be Stephen) who told him he had to stay on Earth and take care of his family.
+Stu rescues and resuscitates him together with Lidia, and Billy tells them he saw an angel, one who "looked like [Stu,] only bigger," (implied to be Stephen) who said that he had to stay on Earth and take care of his daddy.

 From that time on the Lipnickis stop fighting with the others and stay out of their way, except for Billy, who becomes a good friend to them.
-The twins and their friends start to rebuild the tree house, but give it up after a couple of days due to lack of interest.
-Also, they find out that their father bought them a new house before he died and are happy to have a proper home again at last.
+The twins and their friends start to rebuild the treehouse, but give up days later due to lack of interest.
+Also, they learn that their father bought them a new house before he died and are happy to have a proper home again at last.